 Then those who gladly received his word were baptized;

 Many Jews and Jewish proselytes came to Christ and identified with Christ immediately by baptism.
 The sequence is they first believed and then were baptized.
-They did not receive baptism in anticipation of belief.
+They did not receive baptism then believe.

 and that day about three thousand souls were added to them.